Rutgers Filmmaking Center has been ranked #7 among public institutions (and #27 overall) by TheWrap.

 Recent BFA Filmmaking alum Sam Spencer’s short autobiographical documentary film We Are Suns has been selected for screening at the Montclair Film Festival on October 25.
-A Q&A with Spencer, producer/Academy Award-winning Rutgers faculty Thomas Lennon, and...
+The film follows Spencer and a fellow MGSA student cross-country.
+Spencer, who hasn’t seen his father in years, sets off on this road trip to find him.
+He and his best friend grapple with what it means to love a father and to lose him.

 Shaniyah Bernabela has been leading a double life for the last five years as a National Guard reservist working toward her BFA in filmmaking from Mason Gross School of the Arts.